ChuksKN/team_6_project/README FINAL.md

 ## Acknowledgments
 Thanks to everyone, including Hosain Bari and Dr. Nathaly Verwaal, that helped us in the making of this game.

-Special thanks to Marcus Dubreuil (marcusman.com), for his tutorials, as cited.
+Thanks to Marcus Dubreuil (marcusman.com), for his tutorials, as cited.

 > Written with [StackEdit](https://stackedit.io/).